There are many different forms of inheritance. Some will have to pay taxes on inheritances, and other inheritances won’t

 How do I pay taxes on an inheritance?

 Typically, you’ll pay any taxes due on inheritance when you file your personal tax returns.
-When inheriting money, it is critical to speak with a qualified tax professional to clearly understand the tax implications on all inherited assets.
-Different assets will be taxed differently and some will not be taxed at all.
+When inheriting money, it’s critical to speak with a qualified tax professional to clearly understand the tax implications.
+Taxation is different depending on the assets, some may not see any taxes.

 If you have questions about your taxes and how it relates to your overall retirement plan, or need assistance in the preparation of your tax return (even if you aren’t a client of Barber Financial Group!) call our office today at 913-393-1000 or fill out the form below to make your appointment.

 Founder & CEO